rails/rails/guides/source/active_record_multiple_databases.md

 $ bin/rails -T
 bin/rails db:create                          # Create the database from DATABASE_URL or config/database.yml for the ...
 bin/rails db:create:animals                  # Create animals database for current environment
-bin/rails db:create:primary                  # Create primary database for current environment
+bin/rails db:create:default                  # Create default database for current environment
 bin/rails db:drop                            # Drop the database from DATABASE_URL or config/database.yml for the cu...
 bin/rails db:drop:animals                    # Drop animals database for current environment
-bin/rails db:drop:primary                    # Drop primary database for current environment
+bin/rails db:drop:default                    # Drop default database for current environment
 bin/rails db:migrate                         # Migrate the database (options: VERSION=x, VERBOSE=false, SCOPE=blog)
 bin/rails db:migrate:animals                 # Migrate animals database for current environment
-bin/rails db:migrate:primary                 # Migrate primary database for current environment
+bin/rails db:migrate:default                 # Migrate default database for current environment
 bin/rails db:migrate:status                  # Display status of migrations
-bin/rails db:migrate:status:animals          # Display status of migrations for animals database bin/rails db:migrate:status:primary          # Display status of migrations for primary database bin/rails db:reset                           # Drop and recreates all databases from their schema for the current environment and loads the seeds bin/rails db:reset:animals                   # Drop and recreates the animals database from its schema for the current environment and loads the seeds bin/rails db:reset:primary                   # Drop and recreates the primary database from its schema for the current environment and loads the seeds bin/rails db:rollback                        # Roll the schema back to the previous version (specify steps w/ STEP=n) bin/rails db:rollback:animals                # Rollback animals database for current environment (specify steps w/ STEP=n) bin/rails db:rollback:primary                # Rollback primary database for current environment (specify steps w/ STEP=n) bin/rails db:schema:dump                     # Create a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:dump:animals             # Create a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:dump:primary             # Create a db/schema.rb file that is portable against any DB supported  ... bin/rails db:schema:load                     # Load a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:load:animals             # Load a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:load:primary             # Load a database schema file (either db/schema.rb or db/structure.sql  ...
+bin/rails db:migrate:status:animals          # Display status of migrations for animals database bin/rails db:migrate:status:default          # Display status of migrations for default database bin/rails db:reset                           # Drop and recreates all databases from their schema for the current environment and loads the seeds bin/rails db:reset:animals                   # Drop and recreates the animals database from its schema for the current environment and loads the seeds bin/rails db:reset:default                   # Drop and recreates the default database from its schema for the current environment and loads the seeds bin/rails db:rollback                        # Roll the schema back to the previous version (specify steps w/ STEP=n) bin/rails db:rollback:animals                # Rollback animals database for current environment (specify steps w/ STEP=n) bin/rails db:rollback:default                # Rollback default database for current environment (specify steps w/ STEP=n) bin/rails db:schema:dump                     # Create a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:dump:animals             # Create a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:dump:default             # Create a db/schema.rb file that is portable against any DB supported  ... bin/rails db:schema:load                     # Load a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:load:animals             # Load a database schema file (either db/schema.rb or db/structure.sql  ... bin/rails db:schema:load:default             # Load a database schema file (either db/schema.rb or db/structure.sql  ...
-bin/rails db:setup                           # Create all databases, loads all schemas, and initializes with the seed data (use db:reset to also drop all databases first) bin/rails db:setup:animals                   # Create the animals database, loads the schema, and initializes with the seed data (use db:reset:animals to also drop the database first) bin/rails db:setup:primary                   # Create the primary database, loads the schema, and initializes with the seed data (use db:reset:primary to also drop the database first)
+bin/rails db:setup                           # Create all databases, loads all schemas, and initializes with the seed data (use db:reset to also drop all databases first) bin/rails db:setup:animals                   # Create the animals database, loads the schema, and initializes with the seed data (use db:reset:animals to also drop the database first) bin/rails db:setup:default                   # Create the default database, loads the schema, and initializes with the seed data (use db:reset:default to also drop the database first)
 ```

-Running a command like `bin/rails db:create` will create both the primary and animals databases.
+Running a command like `bin/rails db:create` will create both the default and animals databases.
 Note that there is no command for creating the database users, and you'll need to do that manually
 to support the readonly users for your replicas.
 If you want to create just the animals
 database you can run `bin/rails db:create:animals`.